mosswg/mycelium-lang/README.md

     ...
     ret
 ```
-Where the value in rax is the argument passed and rsi is the return value
+Where the constant in rax is the argument passed and rsi is the return value

 ### Inline Functions